Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 I love Trump's tweets so much.

-I will also be strongly recommending that those funding antifar be thoroughly investigated.
+I will also be strongly recommending that those funding Antifar be thoroughly investigated.

 That's the German government.

-The German government funds antifar in Germany.
+The German government funds Antifar in Germany.

-Thank you for your attention to this matter.
+In accordance with the highest legal standards and practices, thank you for your attention to this matter.

-Uh now it's actually not clear what the legal impact of this is going to be, because in America, as they point out, um federal laws allow them to label international groups as foreign terrorist organizations, but actually there's no uh established precedent for domestic terror organizations.
+Now, it's actually not clear what the legal impact of this is going to be because in America, as they point out, federal laws allow them to label international groups as foreign terrorist organizations.

 So I don't know what exactly to do.